Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Red Heart Boutique Unforgettable (Worsted Weight #4)

-Improve your crochet skills and learn new stitches with the elegant Tea Flower wrap.
-The main part of this shawl is relatively easy and uses only single, double and treble crochet stitches.
+Improve your crochet skills and learn new stitches with the elegant Tea Flower wrap, also known as the prayer shawl.
+The main part of this shawl is relatively easy and uses only single, double, and treble crochet stitches.
 The real fun begins when you get to the edging.
 Then you will learn how to make these beautiful rows of flowers!

 Designer: Mijo Crochet